 Back to…

-My Abbreviated Guide on How to Format a document in Word in APA Style
+This is my Abbreviated Guide on How to Format a document in Word in APA Style

 It’s really not difficult to format a document in Word for APA or MLA (you can use these tricks for any style).
 To demonstrate, I will make a template document that you can download in a link at the bottom of this post.
 I will also share images of finished documents.